cw9424/cw9424/README.md

     I’m a hobbiest developer.
 FIRST Volenteer and I'm currently working at Craft Doors USA as In-house IT and Media Marketing.
 Im looking to go to university for Software Development!
 I love working on computers and robots, both mechanicly and on the software!
 - 🧩 I’m currently learning everything 🤣
-- 🧑‍🤝‍🧑 I’m looking to collaborate with fellow FRC members and people with personal projects!
+- 🧑‍🤝‍🧑 I’m looking to collaborate with fellow FIRST Alum and fellow hobbitests!
-- ⌛ 2022 Goals: Become a better developer, teacher, and leader in my community!
+- ⌛ 2023 Goals: Become a better developer, teacher, and leader in my community!
 - 📫 How to reach me colinwallace9424@icloud.com